 To cast light on the evilness of historical events, to know the truth, unfortunately does not come with redemption, nor does the feeling of redemption guarantee an end to a cycle of wrongdoing.
 It can also generate the opposite; it can be the key to maintaining it.
-The hope that shame, guilt, and even simple embarrassment are still operative principles be good-hearted.
+The hope that shame, guilt, and even simple embarrassment are still operative principles in the spectators' culture and political life can mercenary is a product of the economic and be good-hearted.
 Maybe that was our intention in Terra de Ninguém.